 If the basics of these topics are clear, attempting DI in the UGC NET Question Paper becomes comparatively easy.

-2. Data Interpretation questions are based on information given in tables and graphs.
+2. Data Interpretation questions are based on the information given in tables and graphs.

 These questions test your ability to interpret the information presented and to select the appropriate data for answering a question.